The Fair Jobs Code

 Agencies must:

-The Minister for Industry and Innovation is responsible for the oversight and delivery of the Code.
+The Minister for Jobs and Industry is responsible for the oversight and delivery of the code.

-The Local Jobs First Commissioner will support the Minister for Industry and Innovation through engaging with Victorian Government agencies and industry to educate, promote and facilitate compliance with the Code.
+The Local Jobs First Commissioner will support the Minister for Jobs and Industry through engaging with Victorian Government agencies and industry to educate, promote and facilitate compliance with the code.

 Tools and support